acganesh/acgan.sh/posts/2019-01-01-maximum-entropy.md

 exponential with mean $\mu$.
 That is,
 $p(x) = \frac{1}{\mu} \exp (- \frac{x}{\mu})$.

-This theorem has a natural interprettion in physics.
+This theorem has a natural interpretation in physics.
 Let $X$ be a random variable describing the height of molecules in the atmosphere.
 The average potential energy of the molecules is fixed (mean $\lambda$), and the atmosphere tends to the distribution that has the maximum entropy.